-The business plan for "Entrepreneurship and new ventures" is double marked, blind, by two assessors; last year one assessor was from ISIS Innovation and one was appointed by the Faculty of Materials.
-The business plan is allocated a total of 20 marks.
+The business plan for "Entrepreneurship and new ventures" is double marked, blind, by two assessors appointed by the Faculty of Materials.
+The written business plan is allocated a total of 20 marks.
+Guidance on the requirements for the written business plan and an outline marking scheme are published in the FHS Course Handbook.
+Further guidance is provided at the 'Building a Business' tutorials, the slides from which are published on WebLearn.